zoxpx/pxdocs/content/reference/CLI/basics.md

 ## Login/Authentication

-You must make PX login to the secrets endpoint when using encrypted volumes and ACLs.
+You must make Portworx login to the secrets endpoint when using encrypted volumes and ACLs.

 `pxctl secrets` can be used to configure authentication credentials and endpoints.
 Currently, Vault, Amazon KMS, and KVDB are supported.